- Advanced Cancer

 Symptoms to watch for

-- Severe back pain, especially if it is in the middle of your lower back
+- Severe back pain (this is usually the first symptom), especially if it’s in the middle of your lower back

 - Numbness or weakness in your legs

-- Drugs called corticosteroids (prednisone or dexamethasone) will be given to reduce spinal cord swelling (and treat pain).
+- Drugs called corticosteroids (prednisone or dexamethasone) will be given to reduce spinal cord swelling.
+This will help with pain and help prevent further nerve damage.

 - Radiation therapy is often given to shrink the tumor.